 How to pick the right shoes?

-Unless you know exactly what you’re looking for or have a good idea on what style of shoe you need, go and get fitted for your running shoes at your local Run4It running shop.
+Unless you know exactly what you’re looking for or have a good idea on what style of shoe you need, we’d recommend going and getting fitted for your running shoes at your local Run4It running shop.

 At Run4It, our +runlab process is a tool that allows us to analyse the movement of your feet and then suggest appropriate options based on this information, your objectives and how you want your shoes to feel.
 This is a 2 way process.
 We will guide you towards what shoes are suitable options but ultimately you have to decide on what feels right.
 Working collaboratively is the most effective way in getting the right shoes for you.